Plumsail/helpdesk-docs/Online/Configuration Guide/Widget.rst

 Adding a widget to an external site is quite similar to adding it to SharePoint site.
 Just copy an auto-generated HTML code, open editing form of HTML page and add copied code where you'd like to place a widget.

-.. |AppStore| image:: /_static/img/.png
+.. |WidgetView| image:: /_static/img/widgetview.png.png
-   :alt: HelpDesk Widget in App Store
+   :alt: HelpDesk Widget
 .. |EmailSettings| image:: /_static/img/settingsicon.png
    :alt: E-mail settings
 .. |WidgetTab| image:: /_static/img/tab.png